-She worked with the Bartow History Museum and Archives in Cartersville, Ga., to assess their vertical file records and the historical and genealogical value of the information they contained.
+She worked with Trey Gaines, Director of the Bartow History Museum and Archives in Cartersville, to assess their vertical file records and the historical and genealogical value of the information they contained.
 The assessment was included as part of a grant application for the Competitive Digitization Grant offered by the Digital Library of Georgia.
 The grant application was successful and was awarded in August 2019, to the Museum and Archives.
 Going forward, the written assessment will be used as an example for future grant applications.
 Read more about the awarded grant here: https://blog.dlg.galileo.usg.edu/?tag=bartow-county-ga.

 In 2020, she was named one of Bartow's Most Notable Women, an honor given to a group of women "who have made an impact on Bartow County and beyond dating back to the early 1800s through the present."

-Lori is the owner of Southern Genealogist, llc. and has been researching since 1984.
+Lori is the owner of Southern Genealogist, LLC. and has been researching since 1984.
 An old photograph where someone had written on the back, “Remember me–tho my face you can not see,” spurred her interest.
 Lori wanted to know who the woman was, and she wanted to remember her!
 Lori loves to piece together the details that make up a person’s life.
 All of our ancestors left clues to their everyday life in the records and photos they created.

 Lori holds the Certified Genealogist® (CG) credential.
 Her background is in Southern research and some Midwest research.
-Lori's company and Yvonne's & Rus's company partner to work with the US Army PCRB'S Military Repatriation Project.
+Lori's company and The Georgia Genealogist, Inc. partner to work with the DPAA project.